sillsdev/languageforge-lexbox/README.md

 ```bash
 docker-compose up -d db hasura
 ```
-then you will want to execute in 2 seperate consoles:
+then you will want to execute in 2 separate consoles:

 frontend
 ```bash